ucdavisdatalab/workshop_getting_started_with_textual_data/_sources/chapters/03_cleaning-and-counting.md

 the other bigrams in which the two words of the one under consideration.

-We can get a PMI score for each bigram using our finder's `.score_ngrams()` method in concert with a `BigramAssocMeasures` object.
-As before, we will format the result for a `pandas` DataFrame.
+We can get a PMI score for each bigram using our finder's `.score_ngrams()` method in concert with a `BigramAssocMeasures` object; we send the latter as an argument to the former.
+As before, let's format the result for a `pandas` DataFrame.

 ```{code-cell}
 measures = collocations.BigramAssocMeasures()